9ps/dryguy/README.md

 ## Software Requirements
 - Dry Guy works best on Android phones, using Android verion 10 or later.
 - Can be used on Apple phones, however some visual elements may be lost or deteriorated
-- To view on desktops follow the instructions here - https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome
+- To view on desktops, open the link in Chrome & follow the instructions here - https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome

 ## Known Issues
 Community page
-- New posts from the user are not saved anywhere so disapear when reloading or switching pages
+- New posts & replies from the user are not saved anywhere so disapear when reloading or switching pages
-- Cannot unsave posts from the saved tab
+- Cannot unsave posts when in the 'Saved' tab
-- (working on it) Cannot view replies to posts, or post a reply to a post
+- When replying to a post it will also create a blank post in the 'User Feed'

+Progress
+- Arrows to change week/month/year don't do anything in 'Overview'
+- Arrows to change month don't do anything in 'Calendar'

+Profile
+- Cannot hide replies after openning them

 ## data